SymfonyCasts/solid/sfcasts/intro.md

 takes your server to build the page or the JSON.
 Then there is the transit time or the network to the user.
 And finally there is the frontend time.

-[inaudible]

-Blackfire is all about the servers side of that, which is maybe, which along with a front end is really the two most important things.
-Now when you talk about optimizing performance of the front end, you actually have two main tools for this.
+Blackfire is all about the servers side of that, which is maybe, which along with a frontend is really the two most important things.
+Now when you talk about optimizing performance of the frontend, you actually have two main tools for this.
 The probably the most well known one is called an APM, an application performance monitoring tool.
 This is something that runs on your production servers at all time and it monitors performance, um, uh, queries, slow page loads and it kind of alert you when something